 To Lewis Atherton, Columbia, MO.
 Recollections of lumbering activities in the Doniphan, MO, area.

-Materials collected and organized by Thorp as histories of the Missouri River, steamboats, and Miami, MO.
-Includes photographs, newspaper clippings, bills, receipts, excerpts from the MIAMI WEEKLY NEWS, and miscellaneous items.
+Materials collected and organized by Thorp as histories of the Missouri River, steamboats, and Miami, Missouri.
+Includes photographs, newspaper clippings, bills, receipts, excerpts from the Miami Weekly News, and miscellaneous items.

 Trent, Fred, Collection, (WUNP5060)